Nikon D40 vs D5300

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D40 does not offer wifi capability.
+In contrast, the D40 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the D40 and the D5300 have been discontinued, but can regularly be found used on eBay.
 The D40 was replaced by the Nikon D40X, while the D5300 was followed by the Nikon D5500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Is there a clear favorite between the Nikon D40 and the Nikon D5300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More affordable: Was introduced into a lower priced category (38 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in November 2006).

 Advantages of the Nikon D5300:

 - More detail: Has more megapixels (24 vs 6MP), which boosts linear resolution by 100%.